tiptophimp/idiot-token/BUILD_REPORT.md

 # IDIOT Token Website Rebuild Report
 **Date:** January 19, 2025
-**Version:** 3.0
+**Version:** 3.1
-**Status:** ✅ COMPLETED
+**Status:** ✅ COMPLETED & ORGANIZED

 ## Summary
 Successfully rebuilt the entire IDIOT Token website with updated tokenomics, staking functionality, and integrated airdrop system.
-All files are ready for production deployment.
+All files are organized in the idiot-project folder and ready for production deployment.

 ## ✅ Completed Tasks